nextcloud/appstore/README.md

     pip3 install -r requirements.txt

+If you are running a development setup, you should also install the development libs

+    pip3 install -r dev-requirements.txt

 ### Adjusting Default Settings
 To get your instance running in development or in production you need to create your local settings file in **nextcloudappstore/local_settings.py** which overwrites and enhances the settings defined in **nextcloudappstore/local_settings.py**.
 The local settings file is excluded from version control.